Educator, Pop Culture junkie, Orange Chicken devourer and huge Gilmore Girls fan ... Whew!

 Maybe if I sat down in my car and tried to relax ...
 Nope ...
 4th chest explosion ...
 Nice ...
 I hated this.
 I hated not being able to control what happens with my body.
 I hated not being in control of the situation.

 I called my wife to let her know what was going on.
-She had no way to get to me in a timely fashion, because I had her car and my car in the driveway -- well, the only key was on my ring.
+She had no way to get to me in a timely fashion, because I had her car.
+As for my car, it was in the driveway.
+And the only available key to said vehicle was on my keyring.
 Fortunately my mother lived about ten minutes away and she'd come to pick me up and take me to the nearest hospital.

 E.R.
 But Without George Clooney